dolgovdv/eslint-plugin-check-local-import/README.md

 # eslint-plugin-check-local-import

 The Eslint plugin for checking imports inside modules.
+Based on the [FSD](https://feature-slice.design/) architecture, but can be used for any architecture.

 ## Installation